awsdocs/aws-doc-sdk-examples/javav2/example_code/glacier/Readme.md

 The Java code examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you may incur AWS service charges by running them.
 See the [AWS Pricing page](https://aws.amazon.com/pricing/) for details about the charges you can expect for a given service and operation.

-Some of these examples perform *destructive* operations on AWS resources, such as deleting a Glacier vault. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
+Some of these examples perform *destructive* operations on AWS resources, such as deleting an Amazon S3 Glacier vault. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

 To run these examples, you'll need the AWS SDK for Java libraries in your **CLASSPATH**.